 Sixth Grade Nature Study Trip

-In the spring, the sixth graders go to the Heifer International Global Village in Rutland, MA, and are immersed in the study of cultures around the world.
+In the spring, the sixth graders go to the East Hill Farm School in Troy, NH, and are immersed in the study of the culture of community.

 Seventh Grade Wilderness Trip